NewYork-Presbyterian/Weill Cornell Cellular Therapy Facility

 FDA regulatory requirements necessitate that investigational, more than minimally manipulated products be produced in accordance with current Good Manufacturing Practices (cGMP) and current Good Tissue Practices (cGTP).
 Our comprehensive quality process, composed of a cGMP/cGTP based Quality Assurance Program, Product Development Process, and Risk Management, assures the safe and effective manufacturing of cellular therapy products.

-The ICT team consists of two medical directors, Dr. Ljiljana Vasovic and Dr. Melissa Cushing, the laboratory manager and laboratory supervisor, two laboratory research techs, and a quality project lead.
+The ICT team consists of medical director Dr. Melissa Cushing, the laboratory manager and laboratory supervisor, two laboratory research techs, and a quality project lead.

 The mission of the lab is to translate basic science cellular therapy constructs into clinical products that can be evaluated in early-stage clinical trials.
 The laboratory is an excellent resource for investigators from Weill Cornell Medicine and other academic facilities, as well as commercial firms, such as start-up biotherapeutic firms, that need development services, quality management, and regulatory services for testing novel biological therapeutic products.